The Haunted Mask (Goosebumps episode): Plot

 Carly Beth Caldwell (Kathryn Long) is repeatedly scared by two classmates, Chuck Greene (Amos Crawley) and Steve Boswell (George Davis).
 On Halloween, they fool her into eating a sandwich that contains a worm.
 In anger, Carly Beth runs home and ruins the duck costume her mother (Brenda Bazinet) made for her.
 She decides to go to a mask shop hoping to find something that will scare Chuck and Steve.
 In the store, she finds a back room filled with some hideous masks.
-One mask grabs her attention: a green mask with a bulging, bald head, a broad, flat nose, dark lips, and sharp fangs.
+One mask grabs her attention: a green mask with a bulging, bald head, a broad, flat nose, pointy ears, dark lips, and sharp fangs.
 The store's owner (Colin Fox) refuses to sell any of the masks, so Carly Beth steals the green one and tosses money to him before leaving.
 At home, she uses the mask to frighten her brother, Noah (Cody Jones).
 She has trouble taking the mask off, and when it finally comes off, she and Noah are unsure about how she unintentionally changed her voice.
 After putting on the mask again, Carly Beth takes a mold of her head that her mother made for her and leaves the house to meet her best friend, Sabrina Mason (Kathryn Short).

 Carly Beth starts to act differently: she frightens other children, throws candy onto the ground and destroys Halloween decorations.
 After scaring Chuck and Steve, she buries the mold of her head.
 While at Sabrina's house, Carly Beth is shocked to find she is unable to remove the mask as it seems to have become part of her skin.
 She goes back to the mask shop to find the owner waiting for her.
 The shop owner tells Carly Beth that the mask is a real face and the only way to remove it is with a "symbol of love".
 He explains that he created the faces to hide his faults, but the faults were internalized, resulting in the faces becoming deformed.
 Carly Beth begins to cry out in horror, awakening the other masks who begin to pursue her.
 Chased by the other masks, she runs to the cemetery and digs up the mold her mother gave her.
 Carly Beth uses the mold to deter the other masks and is able to remove the mask from her face.
 She returns home to her mother, tossing the mask near the door.
 Carly Beth is horrified to see Noah wearing the mask upon his return.